vnvasquez/GeneDrive.jl/docs/src/datasetup_tutorials.md

 node1 = Node(:YorkeysKnob, organisms, temperature, coordinates);
 ```

 If the desired spatial structure is a network, we must also define migration rates for subsets of the population that move from node to node within that network.
 Migration is defined as a nested dictionary wherein the rate at which each genotype and lifestage moves between locations can be optionally specified.
-When migration rates are not defined for adjacent nodes or specific life stages (e.g., eggs) the default is set to zero.
+When migration rates are not defined for adjacent nodes or specific life stages (e.g., eggs) and genotypes, the default rate is set to zero.
 ```@example
 # Define a second node
 coordinates2 = (17.0966, 145.7747);